 If you drive, getting from Anchorage to Homer on the shore of Kachemak Bay takes about five hours (it’s less than an hour if you’re flying).
 Once there, many options await in this scenic town with a Bohemian vibe.

 From Homer Spit, dozens of sport fishing boats take anglers out for a day of halibut fishing.
-Most passengers take home their two-fish limit; one must be a small fish no more than 28 inches, but the second could be a bruiser weighing more than 200 pounds.
-With halibut fillets typically costing more than $20 a pound at your grocer’s seafood counter, a day of fishing for more than $200 seems quite reasonable.
+Most passengers take home their two-fish limit.
+With halibut fillets typically costing more than $20 a pound at your grocer’s seafood counter, a day of fishing for more than $200 can be quite reasonable.

 Once back on land, wander the iconic Homer Spit, the 4 1/2-mile wisp of land that juts into the bay, while you wait for your halibut to be vacuum-packed.